joshuatso/react-state-history-tree/README.md

 Additionally, undo/redo functionality is usually associated with text-based input.
 However, extending this functionality to non-text-based inputs is a logical and useful abstraction.
 Graphics editors such as Adobe Photoshop have been implementing this functionality for a while.

-Certain text editors may implement undo/redo functionality by building diff histories, which saves immensely on memory for large files.
-Other implementations store a reversible action for every forward action.
-Finally, in the case of editors that support irreversible or computationally-expensive-to-reverse actions, especially those of graphics editors, there may be no other choice but to save entire states.
-Still other implementations use a hybrid approach of the aforementioned implementations.
-This package is oblivious to the types of states being saved; therefore, it opts for the universal (though storage-intensive for large states) implementation of saving entire states to the tree.

-Under the hood, the useStateHistoryTree hook stores each iteration of the state as a node in a tree data structure.
-The initial state is stored at the root.
-When the state is updated, a node representing the new state is added as a child of the previous state.
-Each node has access to its parent (its undo state) and its children (its redo states).
-Each node stores its default redo path, which is either decided by the most recent rewrite or the most recent redo (whichever one comes later has priority).
-Therefore, at any given time, there always exists a default path from the root (initial state) to a leaf.
-This default path can be navigated on by traditional the <kbd>Ctrl</kbd> + <kbd>z</kbd> for undo and <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>z</kbd> for redo, as is familiar to most users (the defaultKeyDownHandler callback provides this functionality).
-The default path is only changed when the user rewrites or redos to a specific branch, as discussed before.

-Redos are only interesting when there are multiple options.
-These are represented as nodes in the tree with more than one child.
-Throughout the docs, this situation is called a "fork".

 ## Documentation

 ### useStateHistoryTree